welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 mechanism of action: Histone deacetylase (HDAC) inhibitor to reduce inflammation and promote muscle health

 Givinostat or placebo oral suspension (10 mg/mL) will be administered orally as 2 oral doses daily while the subject is in fed state, according to the child's weight.

 Study drug should be permanently stopped if any of the following occur:

-In case the study drug was temporarily stopped, the study drug can be resumed at a level 1/3 smaller than the one at which the Adverse Event leading to temporary stop occurred, once platelets are normalized or diarrhoea is mild (if treatment was stopped for moderate or severe diarrhoea).
+In case the study drug was temporarily stopped, the study drug can be resumed at a level 1/3 smaller than the one at which the Adverse Event leading to temporary stop occurred, once platelets and/or white blood cell and/or hemoglobin are normalized and/or triglycerides return to levels below 300 mg/dL (3.42 mmol/L) or diarrhoea is mild.

 Two interim analyses are planned and will be conducted by the IDMC in order to ensure study integrity.